 Psilocybin as medicine

-Psilocybin mushrooms came into western awareness in the 1950’s, largely by Gordon Wasson’s experiences in Oaxaca with indigenous mushroom shaman, Maria Sabina.
-Shortly after their discovery by the west, psychedelic mushrooms became popularized and were part of the psychedelic counterculture movement of the 1960’s.
+Psilocybin mushrooms came into Western awareness in the 1950s, largely because of Gordon Wasson’s experiences in Oaxaca with indigenous mushroom shaman Maria Sabina.
+Shortly after their discovery by the West, psychedelic mushrooms became popularized and were part of the psychedelic counterculture movement of the 1960s.

 Pharmacology and neuroscience of psilocybin